Contact Us Make a payment Check In

 Being named one of the Best Employers of North Carolina for two consecutive years is an honor that reflects our dedication to creating a positive and supportive work environment for our staff.
 We believe that happy, fulfilled employees are the foundation of excellent patient care.
 Our team members are passionate about their work and committed to making a difference in the lives of the children and families we serve.

-The survey conducted by DataJoe for Business North Carolina covered essential workplace topics, including organizational health, leadership, engagement, work-life balance, pay, training, benefits, and corporate social responsibility.
+DataJoe surveyed Business North Carolina on essential workplace topics.
+It covered organizational health, leadership, engagement, work-life balance, pay, training, benefits, and corporate social responsibility.

 Looking to the Future

-As we celebrate this achievement, we remain focused on our mission to provide the highest quality pediatric therapy services in Eastern North Carolina.
-We are continually exploring new ways to enhance our programs, support our staff, and expand our reach to better serve our community.
+As we celebrate this achievement, we remain focused on our mission.
+We provide the highest quality pediatric therapy in Eastern North Carolina.

 Thank you to our incredible team, our wonderful patients and families, and everyone who has supported us on this journey.
-We look forward to continuing to provide exceptional care and to being a part of your child’s growth and development for many years to come!
+We look forward to continuing to provide exceptional care.

-Visit our website or contact us today to learn more about our services and how we can support you and your child’s needs.
+Visit our website or contact us today to learn more about our services.
+See how we can support you and your child’s needs.
 Together, we can help every child reach their full potential!

 https://businessnc.com/topping-the-list-of-north-carolinas-best-employers-2024/